Forge FC: 2022 season

 On January 2, 2022, the club reorganized its ownership under the newly announced Hamilton Sports Group, an entity that also owns the Hamilton Tiger-Cats and the master licence for Tim Hortons Field.
 Bob Young continues to serve as chairman and the largest shareholder while also welcoming new investment from Hamilton-based steel company Stelco, club CEO Scott Mitchell, and Jim Lawson.
 On February 16, 2022, Forge FC became the first Canadian Premier League team to participate in the CONCACAF Champions League, hosting Cruz Azul in a 1–0 loss, and eliminated by them in the first round, 4–1 on aggregate.

 During the CPL season, captain Kyle Bekker and four other players recorded their 100th match with the club.
 Each of these players was presented with a commemorative Forge jersey with the kit number 100 at a home match.
 On October 30, Forge FC defeated Atlético Ottawa 2–0 in the 2022 Canadian Premier League Final to claim their third CPL title.

 2023 season

 In the spring of 2023, the club announced affiliations with ten local youth clubs, including League1 Ontario clubs: Sigma FC, Hamilton United, and St. Catharines Roma Wolves.
 In May, Forge signed head coach Bobby Smyrniotis to a four-year contract extension which also made him the club's sporting director.

 Forge finished second at the end of the 2023 CPL regular season, qualifying for the play-offs once again; they eventually reached the final, which saw them lift their fourth league title through a 2–1 win over Cavalry FC at Tim Hortons Field.

 2024 season

 In the Canadian Premier League, Forge were regular season winners for the second time, and the first time since the introduction of the CPL Shield.
 Forge reached the CPL Final for a sixth consecutive season but lost 2–1 to Cavalry FC.

+2025 season

+Forge had a historic start to the 2025 Canadian Premier League season, which began with a record breaking 20 match unbeaten streak.
+This streak was part of a 22 match undefeated streak across all competitions.
+For the second consecutive season (and third time overall), Forge finished first place in the regular season and hoisted the CPL Shield.
+In the playoffs however, Forge fell short and did not reach the championship finals for the first time in league history, falling 0–1 at home to Cavalry FC in the semi-final.